Close Menu

 Toggle

-• Passive Consumption vs. Interactive “Upskilling”
+• Passive Consumption vs. Interactive Learning: Why the Difference Matters

 • Cross-Training: When the Toddler Wants In

-• Our Active Screen Routine
+• Our Active Screen Time Routine: The After-School Setup That Works

-• Why This Actually Feels Different
+• Why This Actually Feels Different Now

 In corporate HR, if you put an employee in a dark room and make them watch mandatory training videos for two hours, they turn into a zombie.

-In parenting, we call this ‘passive screen time.’
+In parenting, we call this passive screen time.

-My kids used to spend their screen time watching cartoons.
 You know the drill: glassy eyes, open mouths, completely zoned out.
-I hated it.

-Screens aren’t going anywhere.
+Screens are not going anywhere.

-So I stopped asking ‘how much screen time?’ and started asking ‘what kind of software are we running?’
+So I stopped asking “how much screen time?” and started asking “what kind of software are we running?”

-Passive Consumption vs. Interactive “Upskilling”
+Passive Consumption vs. Interactive Learning: Why the Difference Matters

 Not all screen time is created equal, and once I understood that, things got a lot clearer.